0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Reviews

 All pull requests must be reviewed.
-The Mbed OS maintainers determine the most suitable person to review the pull request and tag that person accordingly.
-If a pull request requires a review from partners, the maintainers tag the corresponding GitHub group instead.
+The mbed CI bot determine the most suitable person to review the pull request and tag that person accordingly.

+Time: 3 days

 ##### The CI (Continuous Integration) testing

 There are a number of CI systems available.
 Which CI tests we run against a particular pull request depends on the effect of that pull request to the code base.
 Irrespective of which CIs tests run, Mbed OS has an all green policy, meaning that all the CI jobs that are triggered must pass before we merge the pull request.

+Time: 1 day

+##### Work needed

+If changes are requested or CI reports failures, the pull request requires additional work.

+Time: 3 day

 ##### Releases